Verification Policies

 • STI Verification Status - Whether the verification was successful or not.
 If there is an error, the specific error is listed.

-• STI Verification Attestation Indicator - The attestation level of an authenticated call that is received.
+• STI Verification Attestation Indicator - The attestation level of the verified call.

-• STI Verification Origination Identifier - The origid value of an authenticated call that is received.
+• STI Verification Origination Identifier - The origid value of the verified call.

-• STI Verification Certificate Repository Domain - The domain name of the certificate repository included in the identity token.
+• STI Verification Certificate Repository Domain - The domain name of the certificate repository included in the PASSporT.

 • STI Verification Certificate Latency - The time in milliseconds needed to retrieve the certificate.
 The latency is zero for certificates that have been cached.